 And it is really special to me now, because like a dusty photo album, it is a snapshot of my childhood, my family and dear (long gone) Pickle.

-If you’re interested in exploring personalised books further, why not take a look at Tickled Moon’s website and our books “The Birthday BOO!” and “The Christmas Wrapper”.
+If you’re interested in exploring personalised books further, then take a look at Tickled Moon’s website and all our original and heartwarming personalised books.

-Aimed at 2-7 year olds, personalisations include your child’s name on the cover, spine and throughout the book, as well as other fun personalisations.
+Aimed at ages 1-7, our fun personalisations often include other members of the family too, as well as your child’s name on the cover, spine and throughout the story.